majiinB/API-TEMPLATE-GC/README.md

 #### .env file
 - Set `NODE_ENV`, `PORT`, and any other environment variables your API needs.

+#### Github Workflows
+- Uncomment the whole script if automation is needed, delete if otherwise.

 #### Google Cloud configuration
 - Update `GCP_PROJECT_ID`, `REGION`, `ARTIFACT_REGISTRY_REPO`, and `SERVICE_NAME` in your GitHub Actions workflow.